 → Talk to someone about these action steps you decide on to get their help on it.
-Ask the person to keep you accountable to what you propose to do (accountability is our friend).
+Ask the person to keep you accountable to what you propose to do (accountability is a helpful tool to aid us in our walk with God).

 Without God's Holy Spirit in us, there is no Christian life.
-For us, the Spirit is both the guarantee of eternal life and the source of our on-going transformation now: he helps us to see the truth and he gives us strength to change for good.
+For us, the Spirit is both the guarantee of eternal life and the source of our on-going transformation now: he helps us to see the truth and he gives us the strength to change for good.
 Therefore, in everything, let us rely totally on the Holy Spirit AND let us do all in our power to keep in step with the Spirit (Galatians 5:25).
 In this way, his work of grace becomes complete in us.